SegevShalev/monday-u-exercises-todo-list/README.md

       Bonus
 - [x] Publish your code as npm package and run it with npx
 - [x] Add colors to your cli tool
-- [ ] Add Inquirer.js and make you cli tool interactive
+- [x] Add Inquirer.js and make you cli tool interactive
 - [x] Display pokemon image (ascii art)

+- [x] Display todo in ascii, for none-pokemon todos

 ## How to run it?

 First things first!, try the help option! :`npm run cli -- Command -h`

-1. You can run it with: `npm run +Command`
+1. You can run it with: `npm run cli +Command`
 2. `npx segev-cli +Command`
 3. You can also navigate to ./src/cli and then run: `node index +Command`